opynfinance/GammaProtocol/docs/contracts-documentation/libs/Actions.md

 - The arguments for a withdraw action

-### Function `_parseExerciseArgs(struct Actions.ActionArgs _args) → struct Actions.ExerciseArgs internal`
+### Function `_parseRedeemArgs(struct Actions.ActionArgs _args) → struct Actions.RedeemArgs internal`

-Parses the passed in action argmuents to get the argmuents for an exercise action
+Parses the passed in action argmuents to get the argmuents for an redeem action

 #### Parameters: